 Recognising that the world is dealing with more conflict-related emergencies, we have boosted our security training so MapAction volunteers can deploy safely to environments where the situation can be highly unpredictable.
 Training involves simulations that enable the team to ‘learn by doing’ in a practical and safe environment.
-This has included practising first aid, calling for help and negotiating with combatants.
+This includes practising first aid, calling for help and negotiating with combatants.
 We hope none of this will ever be needed, but we will always prepare the team for all eventualities.

 In between emergencies, we use our expertise and volunteer resources to help other organisations prepare for future disasters by:

-- Working with partner organisations in developing countries to ensure that appropriate map data resources are available in readiness for future emergencies.
+- Working with partner organisations in developing countries to ensure that appropriate map and data resources are available in readiness for future emergencies.